 We measure the theoretical wedges using firm-level data from the Chinese Industrial Census (CIC) for 1995, 2004, and 2008.
 We construct data on value added, employment, capital, and average wage rates for each prefecture in China by aggregating the firm-level data.
 Focusing on aggregate allocations and distortions at the prefectural level - as opposed to the firm level - makes the analysis robust to measurement error at the firm level.
-To our knowledge our paper is the first to quantify distortions driving regional growth in China and the first to address measurement error in firm-level data in the presence of time-varying distortions.
+To our knowledge our paper is the first to quantify distortions driving regional growth in China.
 The CIC data have some clear advantages.

 First, national account data are not available at the prefectural level.
-Second, the CIC data allow us to study theoretical predictions about the number of firm entrants and the firm size distribution since these data cover the whole manufacturing industry, not only large firms.
+Second, the CIC data allow us to study theoretical predictions about the number of firm entrants and the firm size distribution since these data cover the entire manufacturing industry, not only large firms.

-We use this framework to explore what factors are salient for understanding prefecture-level growth in China.
-To this end we document which wedges are most important for accounting for the aggregate allocations.
+We use this framework to explore what factors/wedges are most important for accounting for the aggregate differences across prefectures in China.
 We find that the entry barrier is the main driver of the initial (1995) dispersion and the subsequent convergence in wages and TFP across locations in China.
 Thus, the influence of capital or output market distortions, which in the Chinese context have also been identified as important (Hsieh and Klenow (2009); Song, Storesletten and Zilibotti (2011)) seems to be secondary for explaining the regional convergence of the non-state sectors in China.
-Instead we conclude that local variations in the dynamics of entry barriers are the culprit for explaining the regional economic patterns.
+Instead, we conclude that local variations in the entry barriers are responsible for the regional economic patterns.

-We use the accounting framework to do two exercises.
-First, we study the measured entry barriers in greater detail and show, in the spirit of Cheremukhin, Golosov, Guriev and Tsyvinski (2017a,b), that these theoretical distortions can be tied to auxiliary empirical evidence for distortions.
-In particular, our measured entry barriers match up closely with measures of the costs of starting a business in China reported in the "Doing Business in China 2008" report by the World Bank (2008) for provincial cities in China.
+We study the measured entry barriers in greater detail and show, in the spirit of Cheremukhin, Golosov, Guriev and Tsyvinski (2017a,b), that these theoretical distortions can be tied to auxiliary empirical evidence for distortions.
+In particular, our measured entry barriers match up closely with measures of the formal costs of starting a business in China reported in the "Doing Business in China 2008" report by the World Bank (2008) for provincial cities in China.
 This provides valuable external validation for our estimates.
 Moreover, using data on actual creation of new firms - data which we did not target when estimating the wedges - we show that firm creation is primarily explained by the entry barrier.

-The second exercise is to use prefecture-level information - beyond data on aggregate allocations in non-state manufacturing sector - to investigate the empirical drivers of the wedges.
-We are able to systematically link the size of these entry barriers and their changes to the size of China's state-owned enterprise (SOE) sector, and to several variables reflecting local fiscal capacity.
-In the mid-1990s, entry barriers were sizably larger in localities with a larger presence of SOEs.
-More than half of the differences in the size of the entry barriers is explained by the size of the state sector in a prefecture.
-As it turns out, in almost every dimension - the rate of start-up of new firms, size of firms, TFP, and wages - we find that new NSOE firms are weaker where the SOEs are more dominant.
+Then, using prefecture-level information - beyond data on the aggregate allocations in the non-state manufacturing sector - we investigate the empirical drivers of the wedges.
+We are able to link systematically the size of these entry barriers and their changes to the size of China's state-owned enterprise (SOE) sector, and to several variables reflecting local fiscal capacity.
+In the mid-1990s, entry barriers were sizeably larger in localities with a larger SOE presence.
+In almost every dimension - the rate of start-up of new firms, size of firms, TFP, and wages - we find that new NSOE firms are weaker where SOEs are more dominant.
 However, after the mid-1990s the fortune turned to the better for prefectures which originally had a large state sector: on average, output per worker, TFP, wages, and capital per worker in non-state firms grew faster in these prefectures than elsewhere.
-This process is consistent with our finding that entry barriers are related to the presence of state-owned firms.
-Indeed, we find that the prefectures that experienced large reductions in entry barriers also tended to experience large reductions in state sector employment.
+This process is related to the fact that these same locations experienced large reductions in entry barriers because of large reductions in state employment.